You’ll also need to assess the strength of arguments, recognise assumptions and evaluate arguments.

-The aptitude assessment is one that is used by many law firm recruiters, so it’s important to have a firm understanding of what is required of you during the test and what you can do to improve your performance.
+The Watson Glaser test is used by many law firm recruiters, so it’s important to have a firm understanding of what is required of you during the test and what you can do to improve your performance.

 If you’re not a morning person, don’t feel bad about not completing the test first thing in the morning if it’s on your to-do list.
-Working with, rather than against, your natural body clock will benefit you here as you’ll be switched on, ready to perform at your best and impress your potential law firm.
+Working with, rather than against, your natural body clock will benefit you here as you’ll be switched on and ready to perform at your best.

 If it takes longer than you thought it would, continue to practice and you’ll eventually find yourself at the stage where you feel ready to tackle the test.

-We go through sample questions and answers on our Watson Glaser guide.
+We go through sample questions and answers in our Watson Glaser guide.

 To ensure you’re prepared to succeed when taking the actual test, have a look at your previous practice tests to identify where, if anywhere, you have gone wrong.

-An element of the Watson Glaser test that some candidates find difficult is focusing solely on the information given to you.
+An element of the Watson Glaser test that some candidates find difficult is focusing solely on the information given.
 Using only that information is essential to success in the test.

-It might be tricky but do your best to disregard anything else you might know about a topic because it won’t score you any extra marks when it comes to the Watson Glaser test.
+It might be tricky, but do your best to disregard anything else you might know about a topic because it won’t score you any extra marks.

 It may be tempting to skim-read passages or questions but you’re more likely to miss out vital information by doing so.
 This could ultimately make the difference between a law firm progressing your application to the next stage or being rejected.